chiragbagde/scribble-by-chirag-bagde/README.md

 1. git clone to local repository.
 2. Type bundle install from the parent directory to start the project.
-3. Run rails s to start the server
+3. Run rails s to start the server.
-4. run ./bin/webpack-dev-server to innitialize webpack
+4. run ./bin/webpack-dev-server to initialize webpack.